Veois/SillyTavern/.github/readme.md

 Potential for Large Data:
 If you have many characters, this means a lot of files are read, parsed, and sent to the browser before the UI is usable.

 # In short, the more characters you have, the longer the interface takes to load.
-This fork is designed to fix this.
+This fork is create to fix this.

 ## To enable indexing, go to the "config.yalm" file and change lazyLoadCharacters: false to lazyLoadCharacters: true.